 In addition, Academy Scholars participate in a hands-on entrepreneurship curriculum through which they create and run their own small businesses, allowing them to learn and engage in creativity in an exciting way.
 Mount St. Mary is affiliated with two international entrepreneurship programs: Virtual Enterprises International and Students for the Advancement of Global Entrepreneurship.
 Our entrepreneurs have competed successfully both nationally and on the world stage, winning awards at both levels.

-Mount St. Mary Academy held its inaugural Service and Justice Week, Jan.
-22-24, offering 12 immersive experiences and involving the entire school community.
-This project, added as part of the school’s New Academic Vision beginning with the 2019-20 academic year, offered the entire school community hands-on opportunities to experience deep learning concerning real-world problems.
+Mount St. Mary Academy offers an Service and Justice Days experience annually.
+This project offers the entire school community hands-on opportunities to experience deep learning concerning real-world problems.
 The experiences were chosen to allow students to put their education to use, focusing on different aspects of social justice, approached through different disciplines.

-Service and Justice Week is at the heart of the school’s Catholic identity: we embrace social justice where we live out our call as Christian disciples.
+Service and Justice Days are at the heart of the school’s Catholic identity: we embrace social justice where we live out our call as Christian disciples.
 It emphasizes the life and dignity of each human person, care for God’s creation, a call to community and participation, and specific attention on the poor and vulnerable.

 - Building Benches – This workshop looks to address the issue of “community seating deserts” that exist in poorer parts of our community.